The Office of Information Technology provides many services to keep UA students, faculty and staff safe online.

 - Do not store confidential information in your phone such as PINs or credit card information.

-- Beware of GPS tracking in your device.
+- Beware of location tracking in your device.

 - Faculty/Staff should use a VPN to connect to the UA network when off campus.